hubjoltd/haosystem/replit.md

 This is an enterprise resource planning (ERP) web application built with Angular 21 for the frontend.
 The system provides comprehensive business management capabilities including inventory management, customer management, contract management, and administrative settings.
 The application features a dark teal and white professional UI theme with a responsive sidebar dashboard layout.

-The backend is intended to be Spring Boot (Java), but is not yet implemented in this repository.
-The frontend is fully developed and communicates with a `/api` endpoint expecting RESTful services.
+The backend is fully implemented with Spring Boot (Java) on port 8080, providing RESTful API services with PostgreSQL database integration.
+The system includes Prefix Settings with auto-generation of IDs across all inventory and purchase modules.

 ## User Preferences